aulonvishesella/Aphasia-App-Unity/README.md

 * For avatar animations
 * To play,add,delete and mute audio
 * For different levels; can proceed to a level as well as backtrack to previous levels
-* To track scores.
-Stored Locally.
+* To locally store a record of previous scores and current scorres
 * To allow users to interact with different avatars in the world
 * For avatar movement
 * To allow the user to transition to different GUI screens